 The protection continues around the toe and sides of the foot.
 Again, this type of design is rare for a lightweight hiking shoe.
 The Terrex Swift R2 has almost an approach shoe-like rubber toe with a molded TPU toe cap.
 In addition, the areas along the balls of the feet protrude with even more rubber, creating zones of extra protection on the inside and outside of the foot.
 Throw in more hard rubber around the heel above the midsole, and you have one heckuva tough shoe given its weight.
 It’s worth noting that all of this toughness likely contributes to the overall stiffness of the shoe described above.
 Protection is great, but it often comes at the sacrifice of flexibility.

-The Adidas Terrex Swift R2 is a low-cut shoe but is pretty darn impressive in terms of stability.
-First, the rigid design and stiff structure helps keep your foot and ankle in place.
+The Adidas Terrex Swift R2 GTX is a low-cut shoe but is pretty darn impressive in terms of stability.
+First, the rigid design and stiff structure help keep your foot and ankle in place.
 Second, the lacing system wasn’t our favorite of its type (more on that below), but it does a nice job in terms of keeping things tight around the foot.
-When fully laced up, we backpacked in the Swift R2 with an overnight pack and had only a couple of minor ankle turns despite some challenging terrain.
-Those who want more a step up in support should consider a lightweight boot like the Salomon X Ultra 3 Mid, which goes up higher over the ankle, but weighs an extra 4 ounces and costs $30 more.
-Compared to the low-top hiking shoe competition, the R2 is among the most stable models we’ve worn.
+When fully laced up, we backpacked in the Swift R2 with an overnight pack and had only a couple of minor ankle turns despite some rocky and challenging terrain.
+Those who want a step up in support should consider a lightweight boot like the Salomon X Ultra 3 Mid, which goes up higher over the ankle, but it also weighs an extra 4 ounces per pair and costs $25 more.
+All in all, compared to the low-top hiking shoe competition, the R2 is among the most stable models we’ve worn.

-The Terrex Swift R2 comes with a Gore-Tex liner, making it fully waterproof (the shoe is also made in a non-GTX version for $20 less).
-We did the majority of our testing in Utah and did not give the waterproofing an extended test, but Gore-Tex is known for quality and almost always has delivered for us in the past.
+The Terrex Swift R2 comes with a Gore-Tex liner, making it fully waterproof (the shoe also is made in a non-GTX version for $25 less).
+We did the majority of our testing in Utah and did not give the waterproofing an extended test, but Gore-Tex is known for its quality and almost always has delivered for us in the past.
 Compared to cheaper types of waterproofing, Gore-Tex creates enough airflow that your feet can breathe (when paired with a lightweight upper material), which can make a big difference when covering ground in warm climates.
 It’s worth noting that the Swift R2 GTX does have a low-cut design, meaning that water will be able to enter the shoe when your foot is submerged around ankle level.
-Waterproof footwear don’t let water in but also don’t let it out, so this should be a consideration when choosing between models.
+Waterproof footwear doesn’t let water in, but also doesn’t let it out, so this should be a consideration when choosing between models.
 If you’re hiking in hot, dry places and can easily let your shoes dry if wet, the non-GTX model makes a lot of sense.

 We ordered our usual men’s size 12, and the Adidas Terrex Swift R2 fit true to size.
 The shoe is slightly wider than comparable Salomon shoes we’ve tested, and if anything, the R2 runs a tad big.
 If you’re right on the fence between sizes, we recommend going down a half size.
 But most people with normal to wide feet should be happy with their standard size.